-When I met him at his Montgomery home back in September for this story, he seemed just like any other six-year-old.
+When I met him at his Montgomery home back in September for , he seemed just like any other six-year-old.
 He was excited to show off his Star Wars Lego sets to me, and less excited about eating the vegetables his mom was making for dinner.
 In talking with his first-grade teacher this week, I found out that Isaac is like that in class, too – upbeat, fun, and friendly to everyone.

 Which is amazing, because if I’d been through what he’s been through over the past year, I’d probably be crumpled in a heap somewhere.
 In June, Isaac was diagnosed with medulloblastoma, a form of brain cancer.
 Since then, he’s gone through surgery to remove the tumor, months of radiation treatments, and three rounds of chemotherapy, with a fourth one underway.